Selling an Oregon Business in Linn, Coos, Douglas, Lincoln, Benton, Deschutes, or Lane county?

 No matter the circumstances, transitioning a business for succession or other ownership change in Oregon can be tricky.
 Some things may not go smoothly.
 Problems may crop up along the way.
 Plus, Oregon, like every state, has its own particular laws and regulations around business transitions.

 However, with the right Eugene business attorney by your side, a business transition can be a smooth process.
 An experienced Oregon business transition attorney can ensure that your interests, relevant law, and other factors are taken into account.

 Here are some factors your Oregon business transition lawyer will help you work through:

 Why the business is changing hands

 Whether retirement, executing an exit strategy, or it simply being time to pursue new opportunities, there are a variety of reasons why an owner or ownership team may have decided their Oregon business needs to change hands.

 Each reason comes with its own set of details.
 Your Oregon business transition attorney will be paying attention to each one to ensure that you have the right documents and process to help the transition go as smoothly as possible.

 Establish a business transition plan

-Once you are ready to sell or transfer the business, work with your Oregon business lawyer to come up with a detailed business transition plan.
-This plan will serve as your team’s roadmap for the steps you need to take to transition the business to its new owners while maintaining continuity of operations.
+Ready to sell or transfer the business?
+Work with your Oregon business lawyer to come up with a detailed business transition plan.
+This plan will serve as your team’s roadmap.
+It can lay out the steps to transition the business to its new owners while maintaining operations.

 Valuing and protecting the business during transition